bahrus/be-sharing/README.md

-# be-sharing [TODO]
+# be-sharing [WIP]

 be-sharing is one decorator among a triumvirate of decorators that rollup to [be-hydrated](https://github.com/bahrus/be-hydrated).

-## Hemingway Lingo
+## Hemingway Notation

-In the example below, we provide multiple examples of be-sharing expressions.
+The following example demonstrates use of Hemingway Notation as much as possible, but also JSON as needs warrant.

 ```html
 <div be-scoped='{